 Perhaps you have high triglycerides, or high LDL cholesterol, or high blood pressure, or a high degree of inflammation in your body — all of which will fuel heart disease like gasoline on a fire.

-But just knowing your cholesterol number isn’t good enough — because about half of all people who die from heart attacks have cholesterol readings considered to be in the normal range.
+But just knowing your cholesterol number isn't good enough — because about 3/4 of all people who have heart attacks have cholesterol readings considered to be in the normal range.

 Unfortunately, our medical system puts the emphasis on "disease treatment," not prevention or cures.